mtacker/snowflake-demo/README.md

 NOTE> Line 56 in the error is now line 67 in the failing script: [sf_deploy_prd.sql]](apps/sf_deploy_prd.sql).
 It's now line 67 because I added the error text and another FETCH call to see if I can "remind" EXECUTE IMMEDIATE FROM of the correct stage location.

-And just now I had to add a "reminder" of the location of the git stage before the following line that was failing.
+And just now I had to add a "reminder" of the location of the git stage before the following line that was failing ([see above line 70]]](apps/sf_deploy_prd.sql)).
 But the last two EXECUTE IMMEDIATE FROM statements in that script finished successfully.
 Very odd.

 ![alt text](.images/PNC_SALES_DB.BRONZE.SNOWFLAKE_GIT_REPO.png)